covert-labs/covert-labs.github.io/_posts/2019-05-05-security-data-science-learning-resources.md

 * [Workshop on Managing Insider Security Threats (In Conjunction with ACM CCS 2017)](http://isyou.info/conf/mist17/)
 * [Workshop on Mining and Learning with Graphs (colocated with KDD)](http://www.mlgworkshop.org/2017/)

 This page is also an excellent resource in general for top academic security conferences: [Top Academic Security conferences list](http://faculty.cs.tamu.edu/guofei/sec_conf_stat.htm).
-The major industry focused security conferences like [Blackhat](https://www.blackhat.com/), [RSA](https://www.rsaconference.com/), [Defcon](https://www.defcon.org/), [BSides\*](http://www.securitybsides.com/w/page/12194156/FrontPage), [DerbyCon](https://www.derbycon.com/), and [ShmooCon](https://www.shmoocon.org/) all frequently have talks relevant to security data science, but this is not their primary focus, so they are not expicitly called out above.
+The major industry focused security conferences like [Blackhat](https://www.blackhat.com/), [RSA](https://www.rsaconference.com/), [Defcon](https://www.defcon.org/), [BSides\*](http://www.securitybsides.com/w/page/12194156/FrontPage), [DerbyCon](https://www.derbycon.com/), and [ShmooCon](https://www.shmoocon.org/) all frequently have talks relevant to security data science, but this is not their primary focus, so they are not explicitly called out above.

 ## Learning Resources